psenough/NPlusPlusAssistant/README.md

 Needs Visual Studio Community 2019 with C# .Net stuff installed to compile from source.

+If you just want to run it, you don't need to compile it from source, just download the zip of the latest version from [releases](https://github.com/psenough/NPlusPlusAssistant/releases), extract that to a folder and launch the .exe inside.
+First launch might take a little while to see anything happening since the application is creating missing directories and downloading default things from the internet that it'll only need to download once.

 ## Stuff it does:

 * autodetect main game asset folders and link their explorer folder paths